FlippingBinary/wqxweblib-python/README.md

 - `importConfigurationId` (required string) - The Import Configuration ID of an existing Import Configuration which should be applied to the import.
 - `fileId` (required string) - The return value of `Upload`.
 - `attachmentFileId` (optional string) - The return value of `UploadAttachment`.
 - `fileType` (required enum or string) - The type of file you uploaded with `Upload`.
-This must be one of the following enum members provided by the `WQX` module or their corresponding strings:
+This must be one of the following enum members provided by the `WQXWeb` module or their corresponding strings:
   - `CSV`
   - `TAB`
   - `TILDE`
   - `PIPE`
   - `XLS`
   - `XLSX`
 - `newOrExistingData` (required enum or integer) - Declare whether the contents of your upload represents new data or replaces existing data.
-This must be one of the following enum members provided by the `WQX` module or their corresponding integers:
+This must be one of the following enum members provided by the `WQXWeb` module or their corresponding integers:
   - `CONTAINS_NEW_OR_EXISTING` (0) - file may contain new and/or existing data.
   - `CONTAINS_NEW_ONLY` (1) - file contains new data only.
   - `CONTAINS_EXISTING_ONLY` (2) - file contains existing data only (to be replaced).
 - `uponCompletion` (required enum or integer) - Declare what to do after the upload finishes.
-This must be one of the following enum members provided by the `WQX` module or their corresponding integers:
+This must be one of the following enum members provided by the `WQXWeb` module or their corresponding integers:
   - `DO_NOT_EXPORT` (0) - do nothing.
   - `EXPORT_IMPORT` (1) - start export.
   - `SUBMIT_IMPORT` (2) - start export and submit to CDX.
 - `uponCompletionCondition` (optionally required enum or integer) - Declare what conditions permit auto export or auto submit.
-This must be one of the following enum members provided by the `WQX` module or their corresponding integers:
+This must be one of the following enum members provided by the `WQXWeb` module or their corresponding integers:
   - `NOT_APPLICABLE` (0) - not applicable (`uponCompletion` is `DO_NOTHING` or not provided).
   - `EXPORT_IF_NO_ERROR` (1) - start export only if no import errors.
   - `EXPORT_IF_NO_WARNING` (2) - start export only if no import errors and no warnings.